ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 ## VPC Peering & VPN Connection

 ### Introduction to VPC Peering
+VPC Peering is a networking feature that allows you to connect 2 Virtual Private Clouds (VPCs) within the same cloud provider's network or across different regions.
+VPC Peering enables direct communicstion between VPCs allowing resources in each VPC to interact with eacg other as if they were on the same network.
+It provides a secure and private connection without the need for internet access.
+VPC Peering is commonly used to establish connectivity between VPCs in scenarios such as multi-tier apllications, resouce sharing or data replication.

 ### Benefits of VPC Peering

+### Inroduction to VPN Connections
+Virtual Private Network (VPN) connections establish a secure and encrypted communication channel betwen your on-premises network and a cloud provider's network such as a VPC.
+VPN connections enable secure access to resourcs in the cloud from remote locations or connect on-premuses netwokrs with cloud resources.

+There are two primary types of VPN connections which are:

+1. **Site-to-Site VPN**: It establishes a secure connetion between your on-premises network and the cloud provider's network.
+It allows communication between your on-premises resources and resources in the VPC securely and privately.
+This type of VPN connection is commonly used in Hybrid Cloud Architectures.

 ### Benefits of VPN Connections